The Ultimate Guide to Year-End Giving

 As we’ve already discussed, a successful year-end campaign has multiple channels.

-When considering which channels to utilize, think about how your donors usually like to hear from you.
+When considering which channels to use, think about how your donors usually like to hear from you.

 Do your donors prefer to give by direct mail?
 Are they a younger crowd that prefer digital outreach?
 Or is an event usually the best way to get them excited about giving?